nempremkumar/Remote-photoplethysmography-heart-rate-and-breathing-rate-extraction-/README.md

 Remote Physiological Monitoring Using Thermal and Multispectral NIR Imaging

 This repository contains the project work on non-invasive physiological monitoring using thermal and multispectral NIR imaging techniques.
-The primary goal is to extract vital signs, such as heart rate and breathing rate, by processing the imaging data.
+The primary goal is to extract vital signs, such as heart rate, by processing the imaging data.

 Table of Contents